pckimlong/kai_engine/PUBLISHING.md

 3. Merge to `main`.
 4. Automation will open a PR to update `CHANGELOG.md`, then create the release tag after it merges, triggering publish.

+If the changelog PR cannot be created due to GitHub Actions policy, create a fine-grained PAT with `Contents: Read and write` + `Pull requests: Read and write` and add it as repository secret `CHANGELOG_PR_TOKEN`.

 ## Manual publish (first time / troubleshooting)

 From the package folder: